decentraland/catalyst/docs/CONTRIBUTING.md

 ## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 1. If you've added code that should be tested, add tests.
-1. Before changing the API, update the protocol by sending a pull request at the [api spec repository](https://github.com/decentraland/catalyst-api-specs).
+1. Contribution should not break the current protocol implementation, this means not breaking any existing API, as this could have an impact on many people work and API consumers.
+If your contribution needs to add a breaking change, please file a [DAO poll](https://governance.decentraland.org/) so that the community can understand and accept your suggestion.
+Once accepted update the protocol by sending a pull request at the [api spec repository](https://github.com/decentraland/catalyst-api-specs).
+Then send the pull request with the implementation in this repository.
 1. Run `yarn run test` to ensure the test suite passes.
 1. Make sure your code lints.
 1. Issue that pull request!